Grenco/AoC2025/README.md

 ### Part 1

 Not much to say for this one, it was pretty simple, but after a quick look at pt.2 I can tell that might require a bit more thought.

+### Part 2

+That didn't actually require too much adjustment from my previous method, just moving from two hard-coded values to an array where the numbers can flow down.
+The hardest part was finding out how to create a runtime-sized array in Zig, turns out I can't do that on the stack and I need to use an allocator to create it on the heap, makes sense, I'm just out of practice with manual memory management.